 Although summary, the hearing of a request for provisional measures requires the respondent to be heard (art.
 265 CPC).
 However, in cases of qualified urgency, the legislation has provided for the institution of pre-provisional or extreme urgency measures that allow the hearing of the opposing party to be by passed.
 This will be the case where there is a risk of obstruction, i.e. the disappearance of evidence.

-lecocqassociate provides a full range of financial regulatory, corporate and commercial advice in relation to the structuring andincorporation of entities.
+lecocqassociate provides a full range of financial regulatory, corporate and commercial advice in relation to the structuring and incorporation of entities in Switzerland, Malta and UAE.

 Schlosser Paul, Les conditions d’octroi des mesures provisionnelles enmatière de propriété intellectuelle et de concurrence déloyale, in sic!
 5/2005, p.
 341 ; ATF 97 II 92.